YTTranscript Blog

 Study Groups: Share Transcripts with Classmates

-One of the underrated benefits of free YouTube transcripts is collaboration.
 Instead of each person taking incomplete notes during a lecture, one person can pull the transcript and share it in a shared Google Doc or Notion workspace.
-Then the group can divide up sections to summarise, annotate, or turn into questions.
+The group can then divide up sections to summarise, annotate, or turn into questions.

 Which Types of Videos Work Best?